zAlweNy26/AlweStats/README.md

 ## To-do list

-- Add detailed items informations
 - Add a compass
 - Add a custom minimap
 - Add compatibility with Project Auga
 - Fix the known issues
-- Pack all dlls in just one

 ### Known issues